 One of the biggest unknowns with ammonia is how to handle potential N2O emissions.
 Catalysts are being developed for N2O – a potent greenhouse gas – to minimise N2O emissions and make ammonia a sustainable solution.
 For example, the Wärtsilä 25 ammonia solution with its optimised combustion and integrated aftertreatment has been designed to minimise all greenhouse gas emissions.

-For a quick overview, you can download a handy one-page guide on ammonia as marine fuel: Ammonia – Alternative fuels quick guide
+If you prefer a quick overview, you can download a handy one-page guide on ammonia as marine fuel: Ammonia – Alternative fuels quick guide

 Ammonia has several safety issues related to toxicity, explosion risk and odours.
 Regulations are currently being developed to ensure ammonia can be used safely as a maritime fuel.